 External Bus Width: External Bus Width indicates the data bus width of the synchronous memory present for SDRAMDevCfgx.
-Note that a 16-bit configuration will only have a page burst depth of 512 Bytes width mode regardless of the setting of External Bus Width (bit 2).
+Note that a 16-bit configuration will only have a page burst depth of 512 Bytes any one time.
+With the exception of SROMLL, they always operate in 32-bit data width mode regardless of the setting of External Bus Width (bit 2).